christianmolnar/mypersonalassistant/shared/tasks/AnnualReviews/copilot_area_docs/main.md

 ## How to use this area

 - For each person, generate:
   1. An evaluation of their rewards level (see rewards level definitions, to be provided).
+Use only the person's first name in all documentation and output.
 Consider using a '+' suffix (e.g., SI+) if performance is strong within that level and could justify consideration for the next level.
 If a '+' is used, add a section called '## Reasons for +' with short bullet(s) explaining the rationale for the '+'.
   2. A 1500 to 1800 character Rewards Justification, based on their rewards level and the results they have produced in the Performance_Check-Ins for the fiscal year.
 - Add new documentation files for annual review processes, templates, or guides to this folder.
 - Update this main.md file with a summary and index entry for each new file.